Get a quote

 New and revised flood maps replace this designation with Zone X (shaded).

-What Is Zone B’s base flood elevation?
+What is Zone B’s base flood elevation?

 The base flood elevation (BFE) is the anticipated height of surface water during a 100-year flood.
 Insurance companies use this measurement when determining insurance rates and by contractors when building a home in an area with a high risk of flooding.